TimoHocker/docker-compose-management/README.md

 # Docker-Compose Management

+Version: 1.0.0

-Open docker-compose script and example library
+Open docker-compose management cli
 ## Setup

 Each service has its own folder under `services/` all necessary docker-compose